wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-onedrive-collaboration-manage-onedrive-migrations-deployment/includes/manage-sync-app.md

 The OneDrive sync app syncs files between a computer and the cloud.
 After deploying the OneDrive sync app to your organization, you can deploy different configurations depending on your needs.

 ## OneDrive sync app update process
 The OneDrive sync app is a standalone app that updates itself automatically is separate from other Office updates.
-OneDrive updates are released in 3 rings:
+OneDrive updates are released in three rings:
 - Insider – every 1-2 weeks
 - Production – every 2-4 weeks
 - Deferred – every 2-3 months